telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 * __RestoreGraphicProperties()__: Restores the GrahpicProperties.

 * __SaveProperties()__: Saves both the text and the graphic properties.
-It returns an IDisposable object which calls RestoreProperties() when disposed and can be used in a using statement.
+It returns an IDisposable object that calls RestoreProperties() when disposed and can be used in a using statement.

 * __RestoreProperties()__: Restores both text and graphic properties.